stanley-fork/fastcert/README.md

 **Problem:** Browser shows "Not Secure" or certificate warning.

 **Solutions:**
-1. Make sure you ran `fastcert -install` before generating certificates
+1. Make sure you ran `fastcert --install` before generating certificates
 2. Restart your browser **completely** (quit and reopen) after installing the CA
 3. Verify the certificate includes the domain you're accessing:
    - Include `localhost 127.0.0.1` if accessing via localhost